Behind the Pastry Case

 But I did have a summer of slowing down.
 Of listening.
 Of reading.
 Of connecting.
 Of remembering that soft skills matter too.

-Success isn’t always found in an office.
-Sometimes, it’s found behind a pastry case.
+Life lessons aren’t only found in an office.
+Sometimes, you find them behind a pastry case.

 Next